Corrections Degree Specialization

 Learn more about DeVry's Corrections degree specialization online.

 Learn more about the advantages of studying at DeVry University.
 Request more information.

-The Justice Administration degree program with a specialization in Corrections may include these career-focused courses:
+The Justice Administration degree program with a specialization in Corrections may include these courses:

 Issues in Corrections

-Administrative aspects of corrections are examined though analysis of management theory and practice in correctional institutions and agencies.
-Changes in correctional policies and procedures, as influenced by social and legal factors, are examined along with current problems, issues, trends, and constraints.
+In this course, students examine administrative aspects of corrections through analysis of management theory and practice in correctional institutions and agencies.
+Changes in correctional policies and procedures, as influenced by social and legal factors, are examined along with current problems, issues, trends, and constraints in the field.

-This course introduces operating parameters of jails by characterizing and discussing pre-trial detainees who have not been convicted or sentenced.
-Risk assessment and population management of unknown and potentially violent offenders are explored.
+This course introduces students to the operating parameters of jails by evaluating the characteristics of detainees, including pre-trial detainees who have not been convicted or sentenced.
+Risk assessment and population management of unknown and potentially violent offenders within the prison system are also explored.